 What is a narcissistic person?
 How do you identify and deal with narcissists?

-Narcissism is a psychological condition in which a person develops an exaggerated sense of self-worth.
+Narcissism, one of the three dark traits of personality, is a psychological condition in which a person develops an exaggerated sense of self-worth.
 A narcissist is obsessed with himself and considers himself more superior, important, special and worthy than those around him.
 He is in love with himself, excessively.